Is That Stock Attractively Valued? Your Beloved Multiples May Fool You

 - Capital (that includes all capital invested in the business, including working capital, net PP&E, the present value of rents, and intangible capital, and several capital adjustments)

-- Current Value Added (NYSE:CVA): The value derived from capitalizing current level EVA at the cost of capital in perpetuity.
+- Current Value Added (CVA): The value derived from capitalizing current level EVA at the cost of capital in perpetuity.
 In practice, this is trailing 4-quarter EVA divided by the cost of capital (i.e., a zero-growth EVA perpetuity).
 This comes from assuming that the firm’s EVA remains constant forever.

 - Future Value Added (FVA): The present value of the expected growth or decline in EVA.
 When a stock has negative FVA, investors expect EVA to decline from its current level, and vice versa.